 The selfies and the smartphones have killed the point and shoot cameras but it have given rise to the small high-end cameras.
 Sony is becoming profitable with their high-end mirrorless full frame cameras.
 Canon is profitable.
 Fujifilm is the most profitable camera manufacturer (excluding Apple and Samsung) based on ROI (return on investment) with an ROI of 11.½%.
-For every dollar that Fujifilm invests, it makes a profit of $1.11½.
+For every 10 dollars that Fujifilm invests in its own company, it makes a profit of $1.11½.
 Even Olympus is starting to make a profit.

 I know two people (non-professional photographers) who have spend $50,000+ (Canadian) on a medium format camera and a couple of lenses.
 I also also know quite a few people who have spent $10,000+ to buy Canon 5D Mark3 cameras with 3 lenses or a Sony A7r with a couple of Zeiss lenses…